dylanirlbeck/dylanirlbeck.com/markdown/ruby-error-handling-introduction.md

-# Error Handling in Ruby: Introduction
+# Error handling in Ruby: introduction

 There exists a large class of functions which can “fail.”
 For side-effect-producing functions, loud failures may arise when performing I/O like database reads and writes, gRPC calls to external services, or publishing